 I’ve mentioned church leaders several times, but the truth is that many believers do not want this kind of responsibility, involvement, or exposure.
 They prefer the anonymity of being part of an audience, and don’t want to step out of their comfort zone and actually participate in spiritual activities.
 They believe it is the pastor’s job to be spiritual and to minister to everyone else, and they’re content to leave it that way.

-While there will always be those that prefer anonymity, there are many others that long to see the body of Christ awaken and begin to function the way God has designed it to.
+While there will always be those that prefer anonymity, there are also many believers that long to see the body of Christ awaken and begin to function the way God has designed it to.
 They long to be more involved, and to personally and spiritually interact with God and with others.

 If this view of the church and how it should function seems radical, it’s because it is.
 This is not a tweak to the system, it is a major change; and on that basis alone many will be tempted to reject these principles outright.
 However, please take a moment to ask yourself a simple question.
 Am I esteeming the traditional way of doing church as sacred, when in fact it is only a tradition?
 [DISTINGUISHING BETWEEN SACRED and TRADITION] It is amazing how powerful long standing traditions can be.
 The traditional structure that most churches function in is so deeply ingrained in most believer’s minds that it is incredibly hard to even start to venture outside of that box.
 However, Jesus warned us that by holding to our tradition, we nullify the word of God.
 (Mark 7:13).
 God has something amazing that He wants to release, but little tweaks will not see this fulfilled.
 It will take letting go of tradition and embracing the vision of a fully functioning body as seen in the word of God.